kunhwiko/concepts/systems/Kubernetes/1-containers.md

 ```
 Image Layers
    a) Images are built as a series of layers, users only need to copy over layers they don't have
-   b) If changes are made, a new layer is built on top of existing layers
+   b) if changes are made, a new layer is built on top of existing layers
-   c) If two different changes are made on top of the same existing layers,
+   c) if two different changes are made on top of the same existing layers,
       two side by side layers are built on top of existing layers,
       instead of duplicating the existing layers